-&lt;sup>1 These are referred to as 'Secretary's specifications' in the VEET Regulations, and are published by the Department of Environment, Land, Water and Planning (DELWP).
+&lt;sup>1 These are referred to as 'Secretary's specifications' in the VEET Regulations, and are published by the Department of Energy, Environment and Climate Action.
 They outline key aspects of the Victorian Energy Upgrades program, including how relevant activities can be carried out, and how to determine the amount of carbon dioxide equivalent of greenhouse gas emissions that are reduced by carrying out a relevant activity.
-They can be viewed at DELWP's website.
+They can be viewed at the commission website.

 This guideline has been approved for publication by the commission pursuant to section 13 of the Essential Services Commission Act 2001.
 This guideline does not provide or create legal obligations.
-Its purpose is to assist compliance by accredited persons and scheme participants.
-Where relevant, areas of better practice or case studies are detailed in breakout boxes.
+Its purpose is to aid compliance by accredited persons and scheme participants.
+You should obtain professional advice if you have any specific concern, before relying on the accuracy, currency or completeness of this information.